-It has been more than ten years since the United Nations adopted February 6th as International Day of Zero Tolerance to Female Genital Mutilation and yet 3 million girls are still subjected to this brutal practice every year.
-According to the World Health Organization (WHO), an astonishing 140 million women in the world today are living with the consequences of Female Genital Mutilation (FGM), which include lifelong injuries, obstructions in childbirth and increased risk of new-born death, as well as grave psychological harm.1 The 35,000 professional women who make up Soroptimist International of Europe decry this practice for its physical and psychological brutality and stand united in demanding zero tolerance towards FGM.
+It has been more than ten years since the United Nations adopted February 6th as International Day of Zero Tolerance to Female Genital Mutilation and yet more than 3 million girls are still subjected to this brutal practice every year.
+According to the UNICEF, an astonishing 200 million women and girls in the world today are living with the consequences of Female Genital Mutilation (FGM), which include lifelong injuries, obstructions in childbirth and increased risk of new-born death, as well as grave psychological harm.1 The 35,000 professional women who make up Soroptimist International of Europe decry this practice for its physical and psychological brutality and stand united in demanding zero tolerance towards FGM.

-Acting as a global voice for women, our members across 59 countries in Europe, the Middle East and Africa commend the legislation banning FGM that has been passed in recent years in a number of countries, particularly in Africa.
+Acting as a global voice for women, our members across 62 countries in Europe, the Middle East and Africa commend the legislation banning FGM that has been passed in recent years in a number of countries, particularly in Africa.
 Evidence shows, however, that the passing of legislation is often only the first step in the process of eliminating a harmful tradition.
 We therefore: